sixdjango/swagger-codegen-tool/README.md

 - [ ] typescript

 ## 💁 Contributing
-This is an open source django project, you can contact me directly by <a href="mailto:six.django@gmail.com">email</a>
+If you find any problems while using, you are welcome to submit pr. or you can contact me directly by <a href="mailto:six.django@gmail.com">email</a>